xbeat/Machine-Learning/README.md

 Monte Carlo simulations are computational algorithms that rely on repeated random sampling to obtain numerical results.
 They are used to model complex systems and processes, especially when deterministic solutions are difficult or impossible to obtain.

 In Python, you can leverage libraries like NumPy and random to perform Monte Carlo simulations with ease.

+## Optimizing Neural Network Weights with Gradient Descent

+Gradient Descent Fundamentals

+Gradient descent forms the backbone of neural network optimization by iteratively adjusting weights to minimize the loss function.
+The process involves computing partial derivatives with respect to each weight and updating them in the direction that reduces the error.

 ## Transforming Document Summarization with Python